ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 # Object Control Actions (VRTK/Source/Scripts/Locomotion/ObjectControlActions)

-This directory contains scripts that are used to provide different actions when using Object Control.
+A collection of scripts that are used to provide different actions when using Object Control.

  * [Base Object Control Action](#base-object-control-action-vrtk_baseobjectcontrolaction)
  * [Slide Object Control Action](#slide-object-control-action-vrtk_slideobjectcontrolaction)